Nonlocal growth of quantum conditional mutual information under decoherence: Efficient teleporters

 \subsection{Efficient teleporters under erasure}

-We can construct a class of efficient teleporters under erasure by the following procedure: pair each qubit in $AC$ with a qubit in $B$ and prepare each pair in a maximally entangled state, then apply a random unitary rotation on $AC$.
+We can construct a class of efficient teleporters under erasure (up to an \(O(1)\) discrepancy) using the following procedure: pair each qubit in $AC$ with a qubit in $B$ and prepare each pair in a maximally entangled state, then apply a random unitary rotation on $AC$.
 The resulting state is shown in Fig. \ref{fig:efficient_eraser}(a).
-This example can be considered a multi-qubit generalization of the protocol given in section \ref{generic_channel_pure}.
+The six-qubit AME state example in \ref{generic_channel_pure} can also be written in this form.
 In this case, any one of the qubits in $B$ can be erased giving the maximum $\delta I$, in the limit where all subsystems have $N \to \infty$.
 Obviously, \(N_B=N_A+N_C\) in order to pair each qubit in $AC$ with a qubit in $B$.
 In other words, the relative size between \(AC\) and \(B\) has to be fixed to produce efficient teleporters with this strategy.

 One might ask if it is possible to do better: e.g., if any one of the qubits in $N_B$ can be measured giving maximum growth in $\delta I$, even if the size of \(B\) is bigger than \(AC\), for example in the setup shown in Fig. \ref{fig:efficient_eraser}(b).
 It turns out this is impossible.